Last Updated: May 24, 2021

 So income tax evasion leads the way by far, while corporate tax fraud is not as common.
 Still, corporate tax evasion suggests bigger sums and is as damaging.

-15. About US$420 billion in corporate profits is shifted out of 79 countries every year.
+16. About $420 billion in corporate profits is shifted out of 79 countries every year.

 (Source: The Conversation)

-This is how inequality rises within countries and across the world.
-And that’s why tax evasion is a felony crime.
-One that is not taken lightly.
+That’s why tax evasion is a felony crime; one that is not taken lightly.

 Now, let’s see some of the most famous corporate tax evasion cases in history:

-In 1931, he was indicted for 5 counts of tax evasion and received 11 years of imprisonment.
-He was also charged with $7,692 for court costs and fined $50,000.
-Capone also had to pay $215,000 with interest due on back taxes.
+In 1931, he was indicted for five counts of tax evasion and received 11 years of imprisonment.
+He also had to pay $7,692 for court costs and fined $50,000.
+In addition, Capone had to pay $215,000 with interest due on back taxes.

 Now, for a more recent case of federal tax evasion:

-The US Internal Revenue Service announced that the nation’s tax season for individual tax return filers will start on January 27, 2020.
+The US Internal Revenue Service announced that the nation’s tax season for individual tax return filers began on January 15, 2020.
 The deadline to file and pay any tax owed is April 15, 2020.
+Due to the pandemic, it’s possible to ask for an extension up to October 15.
 Plenty of time for potential tax evaders to decide to do the right thing after all.

 Let’s see what the situation in the UK is and compare.

-As you can see, it’s not all roses and butterflies in the United Kingdom either.
+As you can see, it’s not all rosy in the United Kingdom either.
 And sentencing for tax evasion continues.

 But there are lots of conscientious and vigilant citizens who help the country fight criminals.